abeloureal/alx-low_level_programming/0x00-hello_world/README.md

-This is a hello world C file
+this is a hello world C readme file